 In accordance with the applicable provisions of the Companies Act 2013 read with Rule 19 of the Companies (Share Capital and Debentures) Rules 2014, any NCD holder may, at any time, nominate in the Form No SH-13, any person as his nominee in whom the NCDs shall vest in the event of his death.
 On the receipt of the said nomination as per prescribed law, a corresponding entry shall forthwith be made in the relevant register of securities holders, maintained under Section 88 of the Companies Act, 2013.
 Where the NCDs are held by more than one person jointly, all joint holders may together nominate, in the prescribed manner, any person to whom all the rights in the NCDs shall vest in the event of death of all the joint holders.
 Where the nomination is made in respect of the NCDs held by more than one person jointly, all joint holders shall together nominate any person as nominee as prescribed.
 The request for nomination should be recorded by the Company within a period of two months from the date of receipt of the duly filled and signed nomination form.
-In the event of death of the NCD Holder or where the NCDs are held by more than one person jointly, in the event of death of all the joint holders, the person nominated as the nominee, may upon the production of such evidence as may be required by the Board, elect, either:
+In the event of death of all the joint holders, the person nominated as the nominee, may upon the production of such evidence as may be required by the Board, elect, either:

-- (a) to register himself as holder of the NCDs; or - (b) to transfer the NCDs as the deceased holder could have done.
+(a) to register himself as holder of the NCDs; or(b) to transfer the NCDs as the deceased holder could have done.